VictorL0913/CMPSC463_data_trend_analysis_project/Documentation/Tutorial.md

 ## Prerequisites

-Before you begin, ensure you have Python 3.7 or later installed on your system.
+Before you begin, you need Python 3.7 or later installed on your system.

 ### Required Libraries